DenverArtMuseum/mayer-2023/content/pope.md

 Following Kuh’s intention “to teach art visually,” labels and texts were eliminated as much as possible, encouraging direct, uninterrupted, visual engagement with individual works of art.[^11] The Gallery of Art Interpretation also “focus[ed] on the art of the present and recent past and [related] it not just to the history of western art but to that of other cultures (oriental, pre-Columbian, African, folk, etc.).”[^12] Audiences were introduced to visual vocabularies different than traditionally used in Western art, inviting consideration of color, texture, and space.

-{% figure 'pope-fig-7' %}

 Kuh’s first installation in the Gallery of Art Interpretation was an “explanatory exhibition” that complemented the Art Institute’s 1944 exhibition on José Guadalupe Posada (1852–1913), the first large-scale presentation of the artist’s work in the United States (fig. 6).[^13] Described as a “condensed introductory show to familiarize patrons with the background and technique of the artist represented in the main exhibition halls,” Kuh’s exhibition provided a foundation for the general public to approach the work of Posada, a largely unknown artist.

 Kuh’s exhibition posed the question: “Who is Posada?”
 To answer, Kuh created a free-flowing space—designed with Bauhaus architect Ludwig Mies van der Rohe—organized around a series of explanatory ideas.
 The installation visually engaged with the audience using “blow-ups, photographs, actual objects, diagrams, and, of course, original prints” and included a variety of objects from Mexico’s past and present.[^14] Highlighting Posada’s engagement with Mexican culture, the exhibition included works of art from the country’s popular and ancient traditions; however, because the Art Institute did not have a collection of significant pre-Columbian works, several objects had to be borrowed from Chicago’s Field Museum of Natural History, including an Aztec *Coiled Rattlesnake* ([48126](https://collections-anthropology.fieldmuseum.org/catalogue/1278172)).[^15]

+{% figure 'pope-fig-7' %}

 ## The Eduard Gaffron Collection

 With her experience working with non-Western objects, Kuh understood the significance when she learned of an opportunity for the museum to acquire one of the largest collections of ancient Andean art in private hands: the Eduard Gaffron Collection.
 In late 1948, Kuh met Dr. Hans Gaffron, then an associate professor at the University of Chicago, who told her about his father’s collection, which he and his sister, Mercedes Gaffron, had inherited upon his death in 1931.
 Informed of the family’s desire to determine the future of the collection, Kuh encouraged Hans to write to Rich, the Art Institute’s director.
 This was the catalyst that led to the museum’s purchase of the famed Gaffron Collection and, ultimately, the establishment of a new department dedicated to primitive art.[^16]

+Eduard Gaffron was a German doctor who lived in Peru from 1892 to 1912, during which time he actively collected ancient

+Peruvian works (fig. 7).
+Most of his collection likely was purchased through an informal market of looted objects; some may have been acquired during unofficial excavations or by

-{% figure 'pope-fig-8', 'is-pulled-left' %}
+{% figuregroup '2', 'pope-fig-8, pope-fig-9' %}

-Eduard Gaffron was a German doctor who lived in Peru from 1892 to 1912, during which time he actively collected ancient Peruvian works (fig. 7).
-Most of his collection likely was purchased through an informal market of looted objects; some may have been acquired during unofficial excavations or by exchange in lieu of payment for his medical services.[^17] While ancient Peruvian art and culture was generally overlooked at the time, Gaffron’s interest would have suited his status in Peru where, by the mid-nineteenth century, “the display of antiquities in parlors and salons was confined to the highest strata of Lima society . . . to own and to display antiquities, to bring them out and show them to one’s guests after dinner, appears to have constituted an element of elite sociability in the city of Lima.”[^18]
+exchange in lieu of payment for his medical services.[^17] While ancient Peruvian art and culture was generally overlooked at the time, Gaffron’s interest would have suited his status in Peru where, by the mid-nineteenth century, “the display of antiquities in parlors and salons was confined to the highest strata of Lima society . . . to own and to display antiquities, to bring them out and show them to one’s guests after dinner, appears to have constituted an element of elite sociability in the city of Lima.”[^18]

-{% figure 'pope-fig-9' %}

 Gaffron returned to Berlin in 1912 with his collection, which he continued to refine through sales, purchases, and exchanges, ultimately numbering in the tens of thousands.[^19] The Eduard Gaffron Collection was widely known among scholars and fellow enthusiasts and was published several times in German, English, and French, initially in 1924 by Walter Lehmann and Heinrich Ubbelohde-Doering.[^20] Gaffron donated and sold large portions of his holdings to museums and private collectors in Europe and the United States so that at the time of his death, the collection numbered approximately 1,300 objects, mostly ancient Andean ceramics but also textiles, metalwork, and stone.
 Because of the upheavals in Germany and restrictions placed on the export of art, when Hans left the country in 1931, the bulk of the collection remained in Germany, stored at Staatliches Museum für Völkerkunde, Munich, where it had been under the care of Ubbelohde-Doering since 1912 (fig. 8).

 Following Kuh’s suggestion, Hans wrote to Rich, asking for advice and help in getting his father’s collection out of Germany.[^21] Rich was receptive to the message, not only as a supporter of modern art but also a collector of primitive art.[^22] With help from Ubbelohde-Doering, the Gaffron Collection was shipped to Chicago and placed on long-term loan with the museum.
 Because none of the Art Institute’s existing curatorial departments oversaw pre-Columbian works, the loan was arranged through the department of Decorative Arts, led by curator Meyric R. Rogers, and Alan R. Sawyer, then the assistant to the curator.

-{% figure 'pope-fig-10', 'is-pulled-right' %}

 The Art Institute introduced the Eduard Gaffron Collection to the public in a series of special exhibitions beginning in April 1952 (fig. 9).
 The news release referred to the works as “treasures,” emphasizing their aesthetic qualities and artistic excellence.[^23] A typescript description of the exhibition asserts the Art Institute’s role as an art museum in its presentation of this previously overlooked area: “The current exhibition is designed to bring out the artistic significance of the material rather than its historical or archaeological meaning.”[^24]

 These objects were regarded as art and installed as such: Photographs of the exhibition show simplified casework and minimal didactics, allowing for the audience to visually engage with individual works.
 Furthermore, the vessels were generously spaced, with many elevated on small lifts, signaling their special status.
 It is also of note that these pre-Columbian works were not placed in juxtaposition to modern paintings or sculptures but were instead presented on their own.

 In 1953, Hans and Mercedes Gaffron explained their decision to sell to the Art Institute in a letter to Rogers.[^25] Both wanted to keep the collection together, hoping that by doing so it would continue to have a connection to their father.
+In a letter to her brother that Hans

+{% figure 'pope-fig-10', 'is-pulled-right' %}

-In a letter to her brother that Hans shared with Rogers, Mercedes also responded positively to the Art Institute’s art-focused installation, stating: “It would please me particularly if the collection remained in Chicago with Dr. Rogers who exhibited it so prettily instead of collecting dust in a museum of natural history.”[^26]
+shared with Rogers, Mercedes also responded positively to the Art Institute’s art-focused installation, stating: “It would please me particularly if the collection remained in Chicago with Dr. Rogers who exhibited it so prettily instead of collecting dust in a museum of natural history.”[^26]

 Purchasing the Eduard Gaffron Collection was a major undertaking for the museum.
 If successful, the museum would need to create a new collecting area dedicated to the acquisition and display of primitive art.
 Rogers and Rich were aware of the increasing interest in non-Western art in the US and abroad by museums and private collectors, that prices for these works of art were rising, and opportunities to enter the field were limited.[^27] They advised that the purchase be finalized quickly.[^28]

+{% figuregroup '2', 'pope-fig-11, pope-fig-12' %}

 ## Nathan Cummings and Chicago Collectors

-{% figure 'pope-fig-11', 'is-pulled-left' %}

 One influential group encouraging the Art Institute to establish a new department for primitive art was Chicago collectors, particularly those with an interest in modern art and collections that included non-Western works.
 While the Art Institute was pursuing the Gaffron Collection, Nathan Cummings, a Chicago businessman who had an important collection of paintings and sculptures from the mid-nineteenth century to contemporary works, purchased another major private collection of ancient Andean art, the Wasserman-San Blas Collection (fig. 10).
 As B. J. Wassermann-San Blas explained in the preface to his 1938 catalog, his collection—totaling approximately 1,500 objects—was begun by his maternal grandmother during a visit to Peru a century before, to which he added through unauthorized excavations and purchases on the open market.[^29] In 1954, Wassermann-San Blas offered the works for sale to several private collectors, including Cummings.
 Cummings had known the seller for years and—after some consideration and a drop in price—he purchased the collection that spring.[^30]

-{% figure 'pope-fig-12', 'is-pulled-right' %}

 Later that year, Cummings lent nearly two hundred ancient Andean ceramics to the Art Institute for a special exhibition that would later travel to museums in the US, Canada, France, and Italy.
 Cummings worked with Sawyer—then the Assistant Curator of Decorative Arts—to produce “a handbook” of his newly acquired collection, rebranding it as *The Nathan Cummings Collection of Ancient Peruvian Art* (fig. 11).
 In the introduction to the small catalog, Cummings stated that his interest in ancient Andean works was as a collector of modern art: “Although most of the pottery was made more than a thousand years ago, by Indians whose tribal names are strange to our ears, it is so pleasing to the modern eye that it stands as a challenge to the work of today’s artists.”[^31]